Benjamin Franklin Biography: Age, Early life, Net Worth, Scientfic Researchs, Family, Political Life and Legacy

 Francis Franklin: Franklin and his wife were profoundly impacted when their second son, Francis, passed away from smallpox in 1736 at the early age of 4.

-2. Grandchildren: During the Revolution, one of Franklin’s granddaughters, Sarah Franklin Bache, organized activities and helped collect money for the Continental Army.
+During the Revolution, one of Franklin’s granddaughters, Sarah Franklin Bache, organized activities and helped collect money for the Continental Army.

 Leave a Comment